 By a Girl, For a Girl

-“for a girl” is a statement that unfortunately comes up too frequently for girls an young women.
+“for a girl” is a phrase that unfortunately comes up too frequently for girls and young women.

-ForAGirl will engage female high school students who will participate in an intensive two-week summer internship as part of the Yale Pathways to Science Program and receive hands-on research training in developing effective videogame interventions that target improving areas in which girls and women are disproportionately impacted.
-They will also receive lectures and mentorship from Yale women faculty.
-Using our videogame research center as a training platform, we will be developing skills and expertise in girls as they learn to create interventions that uniquely impact girls: “By a girl, For a girl.”
+ForAGirl engaged 9 female high school students, who participated in an intensive two-week summer internship as part of the Yale Pathways to Science Program and received hands-on research training in developing effective videogame interventions that target improving areas in which girls and women are disproportionately impacted.
+They also receive lectures and mentorship from Yale women faculty.
+Using our videogame research center as a training platform, our goal was to develop the girls’ skills and expertise as they learned to create interventions that uniquely impact girls: “By a girl, For a girl.”

 To learn more about our ForAGirl program, visit ForAGirl.org.